There’s nothing better than a cold iced drink on a hot summer’s day. But what if the ice machine stops working?

 A jammed control arm can cause your ice maker to stop working.

-It works like this – most mechanical refrigerator ice makers pump water from the water line connection behind the fridge into an icy wonderland known as the freezer tray.
+It works like this – most mechanical refrigerator ice makers pump water from the water line connection behind the fridge into a freezer tray.

-This arm rests atop what we call the ‘ice cube storage bin’; its job is to tell everyone else to chill out and stop making more cubes once it senses that there’s enough already.
+This arm rests atop what we call the ‘ice cube storage bin’; its job is to tell the system to stop making more cubes once it senses that there’s enough.

 Dealing with No Ice Production Issues